Q: I am playing on PC, how do I get full screen?

 A: Yes.
 During the early battles you will receive credits, which you will be able to spend at Mac’s Shop later in the game.
 You also receive a Memory Box, which usually contains a helpful game tip not found in the manual.
 Starting around mission 23 you will start receiving a skill for each mission you complete in addition to credits and a memory box.

 Q: How long does the single player game take to complete?

-A: It will take the average player anywhere from 20-30 hours, depending on their skill level.
+A: It will take the average player about 15 hours, depending on their skill level.
 Some missions are very easy and take a minute or two to complete.
 Others are more difficult and you may have to try them multiple times.
 Some missions can last near the full 15 minutes, the longest a battle is allowed to go.
 The re-release will allow you to skip a mission if you fail three times.

 Q: How many skills are available in the single player game?